As Director of Archives and Research, I hope to…

 Education: I earned my Ph.D. in Rhetoric, Composition, and the Teaching of English from the University of Arizona in 2007 with a 4.0 g.p.a, graduating Summa Cum Laude.
 Dr. Vinson Synan served as a fourth member of my dissertation committee because I desperately needed an expert in IPHC history to review my work on IPHC women preachers in Oklahoma.
 Dr. Harold Hunter, the former Director of Archives and Research, played a huge role in my studies, sending me a bibliography of over one hundred books (it turns out I did not really know anything I thought I knew about Pentecostals), and connecting me with materials included in my dissertation and first book, as well as directing me towards those I could interview.
 I owe him a great deal.

-I am earning a Certificate in Archival Studies from Louisiana State University in their online program.
+I earned a Certificate in Archival Studies from Louisiana State University in their online program in May 2025.
 While I am paying my own tuition, I am grateful for the time afforded to me to learn.

 Three of the four books I’ve published draw on archival research: